-- Regardless of gender, a coach shall not share a hotel room or other sleeping arrangements with an athlete (unless the coach is the parent, guardian or sibling) - Coaches are only allowed in a player's room if accompanied by another adult or coach - Sleeping arrangements will be decided by parents.
-Coaches will not have any influence on sleeping arrangements of the team members. - Parents are responsible for what locations players are free to visit, the curfew time(s). - If a meeting with any coach inadvertently begins in private, the meeting should be moved to an open and observable location - Coaches are not permitted to drive or transport players alone, unless an emergency medical need exists - When a player is traveling without parents, coaches are required to notify player's parents before taking disciplinary action, other than playing time during a game - Besides coaches, another adult should be present and assist with child safety issues and the welfare of the children during travel
+- Regardless of gender, a coach shall not share a hotel room or other sleeping arrangements with an athlete (unless the coach is the parent, guardian or sibling) - Coaches, parents and other adults are not allowed in a player's room except for emergencies - Coaches are only allowed in a player's room if accompanied by a cleared coach, parent or guardian or in case of medical emergency. - Sleeping arrangements will be decided by coach, based on age, gender and personality prior to departure - It should be pre-determined what locations players are free to visit, the curfew time(s) and when and where team meetings will be held - Coaches and team chaperones should have rooms near the player's rooms - If a meeting inadvertently begins in private, the meeting should be moved to an open and observable location - Coaches and other assigned adults should conduct room checks together at curfew time(s) - Players will have access to their parents without permission of the coach - Coaches are not permitted to drive or transport players alone, unless an emergency medical need exists

+- When a player is traveling without parents, coaches are required to notify player's parents before taking disciplinary action, other than playing time during a game - Besides coaches, another adult should be present and assist with child safety issues and the welfare of the children during travel - Coaches shall arrange or direct the team manager to arrange for the hotel to block all adult programming and/or pay per view programming.